csnizik/newsnizikdotcom/data/blog/new-drupal-10-site.md

 I'm tired of using dumb project names like `my-drupal-site` or whatever, so my demo site is going to be called `the-great-catsby` because cats.

-**BTW** - the first 8 steps are taken directly from the [CMS Quickstarts](https://ddev.readthedocs.io/en/latest/users/quickstart/#drupal) section of DDEV's docs.
+_**BTW** - I didn't come up with these steps; they're taken directly from the [CMS Quickstarts](https://ddev.readthedocs.io/en/latest/users/quickstart/#drupal) section of DDEV's docs.
+I just added some explanatory notes.
+In the next article I'll add to these steps to give you what I consider to be an ideal D10 dev environment._\*

 ### 1) Make your directory